A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Discussion

+We have proposed a general DP-wERM algorithm to allow for weighted loss functions in ERM problems.
+We applied the DP-wERM algorithm to OWL that is often used in medical studies.
+The experimental results demonstrate the feasibility of achieving satisfactory performance in learning optimal ITR and empirical treatment value, while ensuring formal privacy guarantees for individuals at a reasonably small privacy budget in datasets of adequate sample sizes.
+This encouraging finding reassures study participants that their privacy is protected and demonstrate to researchers and investigators the practical utility of privacy-preserving ITRs trained via DP-wERM.

-This work represents an early effort in developing differentially private ITR methods.
-While the developed DP-wERM is general, we have only explored its application to the OWL framework in a static treatment setting.
-There exist other ITR methods, such as RWL and M-learning, that may be more powerful or general than OWL; it will be meaningful to explore algorithms that achieve $\epsilon$-DP for these ITR frameworks, as well as for other applications of ITRs such as dose-finding clinical trials, multi-treatment settings, and scenarios with multi-stage decision making, as introduced in Section~\ref{subsec:background}.
-As a preliminary study, we derive the $\ell_2$ global sensitivity of the output from M-learning (see the supplementary materials).
-It would also be of interest to explore the performance of the DP-OWL algorithm in other application regimes where ITRs are commonly applied, such as electronic health records, personalized advertising, and recommender systems.
-These applications use observational data collected from various sources (e.g., hospitals, clinics, insurance companies, social media, and e-commerce websites) and tend to be much larger in size compared to controlled clinical trials, implying that the performance of DP-OWL can be potentially much better.
+This work represents an early effort in developing DP-ITR methods, applies the proposed DP-wERM to the static treatment OWL framework and focuses the evaluation in RCTs in the experiments.
+Future work should explore DP algorithms for alternative ITR frameworks like RWL and M-learning that can be more effective or general than OWL for ITR learning.
+As a a starting point, we derive the $\ell_2$ global sensitivity of the M-learning output and present the result in the SM.
+It is also of interest to extend the DP procedures to broader clinical applications, including dose-finding trials, multi-treatment settings, and multi-stage decision-making.
+Evaluating DP-OWL in larger observational regimes, where ITRs are commonly applied -- such as EHRs, personalized advertising, and recommender systems -- is another promising direction.
+Because these applications draw massive datasets from diverse sources (e.g., clinical networks, insurance, or e-commerce) compared to typical randomized trials, the larger sample sizes are expected to improve the DP-wERM algorithm's empirical utility.

-As clinical and medical study data is extremely sensitive, being able to provide privacy protection guarantees for participants when collecting and sharing data is extremely valuable.
-By applying privacy-guarantee frameworks when analyzing data and training models, as we have demonstrated in this work, study participants would be more comfortable participating in a study and researchers and investigators would feel more confident about sharing study results without compromising participants' privacy.
+Future work will also look into improving the DP-wERM performance under limited sample sizes or small privacy budgets -- a challenging problem given the inherently competing objectives of DP and OWL: DP bounds individual influence to protect privacy whereas OWL explicitly weights specific individual contributions to optimize treatment rules.
+This tension only intensifies as $n$ or $\epsilon$ decreases. \cite{chaudhuri2011} shows that objective function perturbation for unweighted ERM problems typically yields higher utility than output perturbation at the same privacy loss, suggesting adapting objective perturbation to the wERM framework is a promising direction.
+Additionally, relaxing strict $\epsilon$-DP to $(\epsilon, \delta)$-DP or alternative DP notions could offer an advantageous utility trade-off.